-Chadian soldiers have begun securing the Malian city of Kidal, the last major stronghold of Islamist militants in the country.
+Chadian soldiers have begun securing the Malian city of Kidal, which was the last major stronghold of Islamist militants in the country.

-French officials Tuesday said about 1,800 Chadian soldiers began entering the city about a week after French-led Malian forces took control of Kidal's airport.
+French officials Tuesday said about 1,800 Chadian soldiers have begun entering the city.
+The move comes about a week after French-led Malian forces took control of Kidal's airport.

-The French defense ministry said airstrikes have hit 25 Islamist targets in northern Mali in recent days.
+The French Defense Ministry says French airstrikes have hit 25 Islamist targets in northern Mali in recent days.

 In another development, international organizations and officials from Mali met in Brussels on Tuesday to discuss Mali's future and efforts to stabilize the country.

 After the session, EU foreign policy chief Catherine Ashton said the international community needed to recognize its responsibilities to Mali and "react quickly."